A Town Like Alice (film): Production

 Leslie Norman expressed interest in making a film of the novel in 1952.
-At one stage it was announced that Olivia de Havilland would play the lead.
+In December 1954 Earl St John of Rank said he hoped Olivia de Havilland would star alongside Peter Finch, who had just signed a long-term contract with Rank.

 Anna Kashfi screen tested for a small role and was given it, but had to turn it down to do another film.
 Jack Lee had worked with Peter Finch on The Wooden Horse, and cast him as the male lead.
 "I don't think we ever considered anyone else for the part."

 The script was written by W. P. Lipscomb, who concentrated on the first half of the novel (the second half being set in Australia).
-Producer Joe Janni sent a copy of the script to director Jack Lee, who later recalled, "The script made me cry, and I knew it would make audiences cry too".
-Janni and Lee took the script to Rank, who agreed to finance.
-Lee did further work on the script with Lipscombe and then with Richard Mason.
+Producer Joseph Janni sent a copy of the script to director Jack Lee, who later recalled, "the script made me cry and I knew it would make audiences cry too".
+Janni and Lee took the script to Rank, who agreed to finance it.
+Lee did further work on the script with Lipscomb and then with Richard Mason.
+It was a rare film from the Rank Organisation at the time to focus on a female character.

-Lee flew to Singapore and Malaya, and "soon realised that if we cast the film in the UK, decided on their exact clothing, and filmed their characteristic way of walking, we could find a second cast in Malaya, and, if we were careful, we could work very close to them on location".
+Lee flew to Singapore and Malaya, and "soon realised that if we cast the film in the UK, decided on their exact clothing and filmed their characteristic way of walking, we could find a second cast in Malaya, and, if we were careful, we could work very close to them on location".
 Lee shot some footage in Malaya then went back to Britain, where the majority of the film was shot at Pinewood Studios in London.
+Filming started September 1955.

 Release

 The film was withdrawn from the 1956 Cannes Film Festival because of fears it would offend the Japanese.
 "The festivals are just a joke – a film-selling 'racket' which offers the chance for vulgar display and reckless extravagance", said Peter Finch.
-"They serve no cultural purpose, and the awards don't mean a thing."
+"They serve no cultural purpose and the awards don't mean a thing".

 The film's Australian premiere was held at Alice Springs.

+Reception

+Box office

+The film was the third most popular film at the British box office in 1956.

+The film was released in Los Angeles and Hartford, Connecticut but was not successful and was pulled from release in other parts of the United States.

-It was the third most popular film at the British box office in 1956.
-The film's success saw Rank put Jack Lee and Joe Janni under contract for two years as a team.
-They went on to make Robbery Under Arms with Finch.
-The film was released in Los Angeles and Hartford, Connecticut but was not successful and was pulled from release in other parts of the US.
+The film's success saw Rank put Jack Lee and Joseph Janni under contract for two years as a team.
+They went on to make Robbery Under Arms which also starred Finch.

+Critical

+Filmink argued "Swanson made a particularly noticeable splash... effectively contrasting with the “sensible girl” persona of star Virginia McKenna (it’s a great pity that they were never re-teamed, they could’ve made a wonderful double act)."